Jiaxuan-Peng/social-recommender-systems/README.md

 Python version 3.8 and tensorflow version 2.5

-train and test files are for running the model
+train.py and test.py are for running the model

-build a dataset file is for data processing
+build_dataset_new.py is for data processing

-input fileis for a small sample of data
+input.py for a small sample of data

-model fileis for description
+model.py for description

-eval fileis for evaluation metrics
+eval.py for evaluation metrics

 yelp file is for the used data